TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

   Uses `x509_san_dns:Verifier.example.com` to bind the request to a verified Verifier identity.
 - **`response_uri`**
   The endpoint on the Verifier’s server where the Wallet should POST the encrypted response.
-- **`state`**
-  A random string to maintain state between request and response.
-  Protects against CSRF attacks.
 - **`nonce`**
   A unique value to prevent replay attacks and link the response to this request.
+Verifier can use the nonce to bind the wallet response.
 - **`presentation_definition`or `dcql_query`**
   A URL-encoded JSON structure defining the types of Verifiable Credentials (VCs) and claims the Verifier requires from the Wallet.
 - **`transaction_data`**